danielmrhodes/G4TCX/README.md

 Output Commands
 -----------------
 The /Output commands are common across all modes.
-Both /Output commands are optional.
+All /Output commands are optional.

 | Command | Description |
 | --- | --- |